 Healthy Servings for Seniors expands upon Farm Fresh Rhode Island's current nutrition education outreach and upon the Seniors Farmers Market coupon program (see distribution locations).
 This program will improve the health of Rhode Island's seniors and decrease the prevalence of obesity by:

-- Increasing knowledge of nutrition for seniors
+- Increasing knowledge of nutrition and food systems for seniors.

-- Offering Rhode Island seniors the tools necessary to make healthier choices while shopping for food
+- Offering Rhode Island seniors the tools necessary to make healthier choices while shopping for food.

 - Raising awareness of Farmers Markets in these communities as a place to purchase affordable, high quality fruits and vegetables.

-- Increasing fruit and vegetable consumption
+- Increasing fruit and vegetable consumption.

 Since its inception in 2004, Farm Fresh Rhode Island has worked to achieve these four goals by managing farmers' markets in low-income and/or food insecure areas, accepting Food Stamp / SNAP benefits and WIC and Seniors Farmers Market coupons at these markets, and partnering with state agencies and area universities to offer healthy cooking demonstrations at the markets.